- How does DeFi Insurance Work?

 Q. What are some of the key applications of DeFi insurance?

-A. There are many DeFi insurance use cases that can safeguard users from hacks and cyberattacks happening in the the DeFi ecosystem:
+A. There are many DeFi insurance use cases that can safeguard users from hacks and cyberattacks happening in the DeFi ecosystem:

 - Crypto insurance